rojinrahmani/rojinrahmani/README.md

 ---

 ## 🎯 About Me
-- 👩‍💻 Software Engineer with a strong interest in **Artificial Intelligence & Machine Learning**
+- 👩‍💻 Software Engineer with hands-on experience in designing scalable backend systems and applying machine learning techniques to real-world problems
-- 🐍 Python developer experienced in **ML, Deep Learning, and backend systems**
-- 🌍 Based in **Tehran, Iran**
+- 🧠 Interested in artificial intelligence, machine learning, and building intelligent systems that bridge data and software engineering
 ---

 ## 💼 Work Experience